nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### Delegate and Reassign Tasks {{since '10.3'}}

-Migrated missing features from workflow tests to allow delegation and reassign of workflow tasks.
+Migrated missing features from workflow to allow delegation and reassignment on workflow tasks:
-[NXP-24997](https://jira.nuxeo.com/browse/NXP-24997) Migrated task reassign on workflows.
+- [NXP-24997](https://jira.nuxeo.com/browse/NXP-24997) Migrated task reassign on workflows.
-[NXP-24998](https://jira.nuxeo.com/browse/NXP-24998) Migrated task delegation on workflows.
+- [NXP-24998](https://jira.nuxeo.com/browse/NXP-24998) Migrated task delegation on workflows.

-#### User actions scalability {{since '10.3'}}
+#### User Actions Scalability {{since '10.3'}}

 Provides a solution for large number of user actions and small screens.
-[NXP-25146](https://jira.nuxeo.com/browse/NXP-25146) Added drop menu for secondary user actions.
+We added a drop menu for secondary user actions.
 - Three slots, to which actions are contributed, were wrapped in a responsive menu: `DOCUMENT_ACTIONS`, `BLOB_ACTIONS` and `RESULTS_SELECTION_ACTIONS`.
 - Three css variables were added to control the width of these menus, respectively:
 `--nuxeo-browser-actions-menu-max-width`
 `--nuxeo-document-blob-actions-menu-max-width`
 `--nuxeo-results-selection-actions-menu-max-width`
 - These variables can be overridden in the themes.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25146](https://jira.nuxeo.com/browse/NXP-25146).

 #### Orderable Folders {{since '10.1'}}